Whipple Surgery for Pancreatic Cancer

 - Eat small meals.

-The five-year survival rate for Whipple surgery is 20% to 25%.
+Patients with non-pancreatic cancers who undergo a Whipple procedure may expect to have a normal life expectancy.
+The five-year survival rate for Whipple surgery after pancreatic cancer is 20% to 25%.

-While the surgery is complicated, it's the only known cure for pancreatic cancer and offers many people hope for a full recovery.
+While it's a complicated surgery, it's the only known cure for pancreatic cancer.
+And it offers many people hope for full healing.